Burgestrand/Hallon/README.markdown

 - __Found a bug?__ Report an issue: <https://github.com/Burgestrand/Hallon/issues/new>
 - __Have feedback?__ I ❤ feedback!
 Please send it to the mailing list.

 If you for some reason cannot use the mailing list or GitHub issue tracker you may contact me directly.
-My email is found on [my GitHub profile](https://github.com/Burgestrand), and I’m also available as [@burgestrand on twitter](https://twitter.com/Burgestrand).
+My email is found on [my GitHub profile](https://github.com/Burgestrand).

 Prerequisites
 -------------